 How to stop scratching:

-You can't stop scratching, it is a perfectly normal behaviour.
-What you can do is train your cat to scratch on specifically designated objects so they will avoid ruining your furniture.
+You can’t stop scratching, it is a perfectly normal behaviour.
+What you can do is train your cat to use a scratching post or tree and not your furniture.

 For some owners, declawing (which is prohibited in most countries) is their preferred method to prevent scratching.
 This is a painful operation which involves amputation of the cat’s claw up to the first joint.
 The majority of people strongly disagree with declawing of cats for a number of reasons.
 It is painful and unnecessary, it can lead to other behavioural problems such as biting and inappropriate urination and finally, cats derive a huge amount of pleasure from scratching and declawing deprives them of this.